Archive Accessioning Systems

 For more information on the Series Registration System, check the guide available on the State Records Office website – Series Registration System (SRS) – A User’s Guide.

 Locating Government Archives

-AEON identifies specific records in the State Records Office collection and the context/s in which they were created.
+The Catalogue identifies specific records in the State Records Office collection and the context/s in which they were created.
 It is based on the Series Registration System which was developed in Australia.
-AEON presently provides two search strategies – Simple Search (by keyword) and Advanced Search, which can be by agency (a broad term used to describe any Colonial, State or Local government organisation in Western Australia), record series (a collective name for a group of records which have the same origin), record item (an individual unit within a record series), function (a major area of responsibility, authority or jurisdiction assigned to or assumed by an agency) or activity (a part of a function).
+You can use Simple Search (by keyword) and Advanced Search, which can be by agency (a broad term used to describe any Colonial, State or Local government organisation in Western Australia), record series (a collective name for a group of records which have the same origin), record item (an individual unit within a record series), function (a major area of responsibility, authority or jurisdiction assigned to or assumed by an agency) or activity (a part of a function).
 These terms are all explained in more detail on the State Records Office Website.

 The welcome aspect of this for the family history or biographical researcher is that in the simple search mode one can enter a name of a person and if that person’s name appears in the title of any file or record indexed it will come up as a match.
 See Search tips for more information about strategies for locating records.

 Some archive records are restricted to the public.
 These restrictions have been authorised by the State Records Commission in accordance with the State Records Act 2000.
 There are various criteria used in the restriction of records and can include any legislative requirements, confidential or sensitive personal information documented in the records, medical information etc. Periods of restriction vary, depending on the content and context of the record.
 By law, all restricted access archives are required to become open access archives at a designated time.
 The public may also apply to access restricted access archives through the Freedom of Information Act 1992.

 Staff of the State Records Office will advise on restricted records and on how to access them.
 If a record is restricted The Catalogue and the listings of records will contain a notation to that effect.